-North of Cape Tribulation
+North of Cape Tribulation, the Bloomfield Track

 is an interesting drive through the Rainforest.
 Numerous improvements have been made over the last few years, including a 3.5m bridge above the Bloomfield River (2014).
 There are still several creek and river crossings and some steep climbs and descents so while it was once strictly for 4WD vehicles only and quite challenging after rains, it is now far more accessible to a wider range of tourists.
 The track is now well graded and as such is now considered a "road".
 The steep ups and downs are now concrete and the river crossings are hard bottom.
 Be aware however that the track is still narrow and unsuitable for large caravans but is ok for more maneuverable camper trailers.